nowatermelon/skyrim/FAQ.md

 <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/resolution2.png" width="60%">

 ---
-### How do I change voice types?
+### How do I change the voice type?
 You can download a voice pack you like (such as [2B](https://www.nexusmods.com/skyrimspecialedition/mods/94254) and load it in MCM.
-See [PC Head Tracking and Voice Type](https://www.nexusmods.com/skyrimspecialedition/mods/11993)
+See [PC Head Tracking and Voice Type](https://www.nexusmods.com/skyrimspecialedition/mods/11993).

 ---
 ### How do I obtain mod items?